 In the southeastern United States, where southern yellowjacket (Vespula squamosa) nests may persist through the winter, colony sizes of this species may reach 100,000 adult wasps.

-Read more : 7 Types Of Ticks In Kentucky
+Read more : Discover The 6 Types Of Ants Set To Emerge In Michigan

 The German yellowjacket prefers to construct its nests inside building walls, making them especially tricky to remove.
 If you notice a German yellowjacket problem forming near your property, it’s important to contact your local wasp removal experts.